Gi60s/command-line-callback/readme/command-config-options.md

 ### required

-Setting this property to true will cause the program to output a helpful error message when the option is not specified in the command line arguments.
+Setting this property to true will cause the program to output a helpful error message when the option is not specified in the command line arguments and associated environment variable.
 Note that if this value is set to true that a defaultValue must not be defined otherwise an error will be thrown.

 ### transform